macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Lisanna!"
 Celesteia scolded.

 The faerie shook herself awake, still confused as to where she had landed.
 Then she remembered where she was— she was on Earth, finally!
 But she then also remembered that the teen in front of her, who was now __her charge__, was fussing over her.
 "I'm lucky that _I_ have a guide," she reminded herself, "just as much as lucky as she is to have me.
 Mustn't forget as much."
+The faerie shook herself awake, still confused as to where she had landed.
+Then she remembered where she was— she was on Earth, finally!
+But she then also remembered that the teen in front of her, who was now __her charge__, was fussing over her.
+"I'm lucky that _I_ have a guide," she reminded herself, "just as much as lucky as she is to have me.
+Mustn't forget as much."

+"Your clothes!"
+Celesteia continued fussing over the faerie, who Lisanna realized was also supposed to help _her_ realize her dreams.
+"We need to make more.
+Can't be too different from a full sized dress— we should go to the fabric store to restock my supplies— and tissues will _not_ work for a bed.
+We may thusly have to find you a basket and some fabrics you like for a bed."
 "Your clothes!"
 Celesteia continued fussing over the faerie, who Lisanna realized was also supposed to help _her_ realize her dreams.
 "We need to make more.
 Can't be too different from a full sized dress— we should go to the fabric store to restock my supplies— and tissues will _not_ work for a bed.
 We may thusly have to find you a basket and some fabrics you like for a bed."
 Lisanna wasn't sure about what Celesteia was talking about, but two things were sure— she was hungry, and she knew something was wrong.
 Someone needed Celesteia's help, but _who_ exactly?